googleforgames/quilkin/docs/src/services/relay.md

 | ADS | 7800 | gRPC(IPv4) |
 | CPDS | 7900 | gRPC(IPv4) |

+> **Note:** This service is currently in active experimentation and development so there may be bugs which cause it to be unusable  for production, as always all bug reports are welcome and appreciated.

 For multi-cluster integration, Quilkin provides a `relay` service, that can be used with a multiple [control plane](./xds.md) services in different clusters to provide a unified "Aggregated Discovery Service" endpoint for [proxy](./proxy.md)